Warframe: Free to Play Done Right

 Boss fights can be incredibly underwhelming.
 Most of the time they don’t provide much threat and some of them have long invulnerability phases.
 Whilst most villains can be interesting or entertaining, the fights are just plain weak.
 I’d like to see some increase in difficulty or creativity in future boss fights.

 Crafting is a huge part of Warframe.
 Almost everything in the game needs to be crafted and it takes real time.
-For Warframes, you need to craft 3 different components which takes 12 hours each, then combine them to actually craft the frame, which takes another 72 hours.
-Weapon crafting is much kinder, only taking up to 12 hours.
+For Warframes, you need to craft 3 different components which takes twelve hours each, then combine them to actually craft the frame, which takes another seventy two hours.
+Weapon crafting is much kinder, only taking up to twelve hours.
 You can rush these items to get them done easily, but like most market place traps, it’s never worth it.

 The only bits of content that are inaccessible without paying are certain cosmetics, namely Tennogen.
 An excellent system that allows talented players to create skins for their favourite Warframes.
 The whole thing is curated by Digital Extremes the best skins are then sold on Steam.